Sanofi faces AGM row over cost of firing and hiring CEOs

 ISS also objected to the way the company was "bundling" a vote on the pension with other parts of Brandicourt's employment terms into one resolution on an auditors' special report, describing the action as "poor and shareholder-unfriendly practice".

 Sanofi's letter said that Brandicourt's recruitment conditions "need to be considered as a whole".
-He was recruited from Bayer Healthcare, part of German group Bayer (BAYGn.DE), and elements of the deal are to compensate him for a loss of benefits there.
+He was recruited from Bayer Healthcare, part of German group Bayer, and elements of the deal are to compensate him for a loss of benefits there.

 His package has already drawn criticism from France's Socialist government, which is sensitive about executive pay in a period of high unemployment.
 Agriculture Minister Stephane Le Foll called it "incomprehensible".